BAE Systems HERTI: Australia

 The HERTI UAV started flight trials in Australia in late 2004.
 Since then, quite a few key points have been addressed, however, slightly slower than BAE Systems wanted to.
 The two main test centres are the Woomera range in central Australia and the West Sale airbase which is in south-east Australia.
 In late 2006 a HERTI vehicle flew several fully autonomous missions from the Woomera test centre to expand the flight envelope, or distance and height limits to which the UAV has flown in real tests.
 In mid-2007 BAE Systems started a flight campaign to increase the flight envelope even further, this time from West Sale airbase.
 In these trials the HERTI UAV should fly 28 km from base and at altitudes of about 1830 m To achieve a UAV that can safely fly within civilian airspace, BAE Systems is developing a "sense and avoid" system for HERTI, utilising a radar and electro-optical systems.

 United Kingdom

-The relatively few flight tests undertaken in the UK have been done over the Machrihanish bay, flying from Campbeltown Airport.
-Due to these flights in 2005, BAE Systems claims that it was the first UAV to fly in the UK with a CAA certification.
+The relatively few flight tests undertaken in the UK have been over the Machrihanish bay, flying from Campbeltown Airport.
+Due to these flights in 2005, BAE Systems claimed that it was the first UAV to fly in the UK with a CAA certification.